spatialos/gdk-for-unity/README.md

 The Unity Game Development Kit (GDK), made by [Improbable](https://improbable.io/), uses [Unity's](http://unity3d.com) experimental [Entity Component System (ECS)](https://unity3d.com/unity/features/job-system-ECS).

 In the future you will be able to use the Unity GDK to make massively multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
 This is a pre-alpha release of the GDK Core which is the foundation of the product.
-To find out more see the [Unity GDK deep dive blogpost](https://improbable.io/games/blog/unity-gdk-deepdive-1).
+To find out more see the [Unity GDK blogpost](https://improbable.io/games/blog/unity-gdk-our-first-steps).

 * License: use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
 * Version: pre-alpha (for evaluation only)